OpenMined/SyferText/README.md

 ## Support
-For support in using this library, please join the [#lib_syfertext](https://openmined.slack.com/archives/CUWDZMED9) Slack channel.
+To get support in using this library, please join the **#lib_syfertext** Slack channel.
 If you’d like to follow along with any code changes to the library, please join the **#code_syfertext** Slack channel.
 [Click here to join our Slack community!](https://slack.openmined.org)

 ## Contributors ✨